-If you’re blessed with good health you want to do everything in your power to keep it that way.
-It’s often underestimated how important primary care visits are.
-For women, a visit to their primary-care provider and ob-gyn should be done annually or more often if there are conditions to be monitored or addressed.
-Many lifelong conditions, like high blood pressure or diabetes, don’t crop up overnight.
+For women, a visit to their primary-care provider and OB/GYN should be done annually at least, and more often if there are conditions to be monitored or addressed.
+Many lifelong conditions, like high blood pressure or diabetes, come on slowly and can be caught sooner rather than later if you continue going to the doctor annually.

 Blood pressure: should be 120/80 or less